MshRoor/DataCamp/README.md

 # DataCamp
-DataCamp course solutions
+DataCamp course solutions.
 Contains Solutions to some of the courses at DataCamp.
-Files are in .ipynb form
+Files are in .ipynb form.